desttools/transmail/README.md

-# Transmail PHP Client
+# TransMail PHP Client

-Generic PHP API for Zoho's Transmail service
+Generic PHP API for Zoho's TransMail service

-The Transmail PHP library allows you to easily send transactional email messages via the [Zoho Transmail API](https://www.zoho.com/transmail/).
-The Transmail system is intended for transactional emails related to website and app interactions (receipts, password resets, 2FA notices, etc.), not bulk sending of emails like newsletters and announcements.
-Please see the Transmail site for details about usage guidelines.
+The TransMail PHP library allows you to easily send transactional email messages via the [Zoho TransMail API](https://www.zoho.com/transmail/).
+The TransMail system is intended for transactional emails related to website and app interactions (receipts, password resets, 2FA notices, etc.), not bulk sending of emails like newsletters and announcements.
+Please see the [TransMail site](https://www.zoho.com/transmail/) for details about use cases and guidelines.

 ## Installation